 Lawrence S. O’Rourke began working on the Manhattan Project at Columbia University after he was called up from the Army Reserves in 1944.
 O’Rourke was among the first group of SEDs who worked at Columbia, where he helped research and develop the gaseous diffusion process for the separation of uranium.
 After nine months, O’Rourke’s group moved from the Pupin Physics Lab to the Nash Garage Building, where they helped develop the barrier material that would be used at the K-25 plant in Oak Ridge.

-Cindy Kelly: I’m Cindy Kelly, Atomic Heritage Foundation, and it is Wednesday, February 22, 2017.
-I’m in Encino, California.
-Maybe the first thing is say your name and spell it for us.
+Cindy Kelly: I’m Cindy Kelly, Atomic Heritage Foundation, and today is Wednesday, April 25th, 2018.
+I have with me TJ Paulus.
+My first question for you is to say your full name and spell it.

-Cindy Kelly: Okay.
-I'm Cindy Kelly, I’m in Alexandria, Virginia.
-It is January 9th, 2017.
-I have with me Milton Levenson.
-My first question to him is to please say his name and then spell it.
+Cindy Kelly: I'm Cindy Kelly, Atomic Heritage Foundation.
+It is Wednesday, April 25, 2018.
+I am in Oak Ridge, Tennessee, with Zane Bell.
+My first question to you is to say your full name and spell it.